MMRC Florida Under Construction

-Scheduled for completion in March 2018, the newest Mission Module Readiness Center in Mayport, Fla., will serve as the East Coast hub for Littoral Combat Ship mission package sustainment efforts.
+MAYPORT, Fla.
+(Nov.
+9, 2017) Scheduled for completion in March 2018, the newest Mission Module Readiness Center in Mayport, Fla.
+The center will serve as the East Coast hub for Littoral Combat Ship mission package sustainment efforts.
 (U.S. Navy photo by Laura Lazaro/Released)

 |Date Taken: